OctopusDeploy/blog/blog/2020-09/testing-with-kind/index.md

 The combination of Kind and WSL2 provides a convenient way to create a local development Kubernetes cluster that can be exposed to Octopus via a polling worker.

-In this post and screencast we saw how to configure a development Kubernetes cluster in WSL2, extract the certificates used by the HTTPS endpoint and user authentication, connect to the cluster via a polling Tentacle, and create a Kubernetes target that can be used to perform deployments.
+In this post and screencast, we saw how to configure a development Kubernetes cluster in WSL2, extract the certificates used by the HTTPS endpoint and user authentication, connect to the cluster via a polling Tentacle, and create a Kubernetes target that can be used to perform deployments.

 Happy deployments!